 “Reason” is how we come to know based on logic and experience.
 Philosophy is the study of truth influenced by reason.
 Reason provides the fundamentals of faith and makes revelations believable.
 Without reason, faith is pure superstition as Bishop Robert Barron would argue.

 While people try to seek the truth through reason, the meaning of life cannot be answered by this alone.
 Instead, faith builds on reason, and we need both in order for man to understand himself, the world and God.
-Pope Benedict affirms that both are necessary to understand reality and live properly.
+Pope Benedict affirms, in an address at a congress, that both are necessary to understand reality and live properly.

-Pope John Paul the Second outlines how faith/ theology supports reason/ philosophy.
+Pope John Paul the Second outlines in his encyclical, Fides Et Ratio, how faith/ theology supports reason/ philosophy.

 As such, both faith and reason are necessary for the life of all people.